Left-Wing Campaigns and the Race Against Biden

 And I do think he has a good voice as well.

-Well, Victor, we have another Biden House-related, not Congress, but like still missile
+Well, Victor, we have another Biden House-related,

-scam that's breaking as we're recording this weekend,
+as we're recording this weekend,

 late October, the last weekend in October.
+And we'll get your thoughts on that.

 And maybe if we have time, one other topic right after these final important messages.

 We're back with the Victor Davis-Hansen show.
+So Victor, I know,

+excuse me, I can overcomplicate things, but essentially here's what happened.
 Joe Biden bought a house in 1974 for $185,000.

 And then 20 years later, he sold it to a donor,

-I don't know if folks remember, MBNA was a big credit card company based in Delaware, where Joe Biden was senator.
+a top official at MBNA.
+I don't know if folks remember, MBNA was a big credit card company based in Delaware.

-And he sold it for $1.2 million.
+Joe Biden was senator, and he sold it for $1.2 million.
+That's 1996.

 So that's a pretty damn big return on investment.
+That house, now, what are we talking now?

-he got a lot, lot more money,
+he got a lot lot more money

 campaign financing, or

-Because if you are, he has a rendezvous with Letita James and Alvin Bragg.
+he has a rendezvous with Letita James and Alvin Bragg.

 Sure as there is, because he's in Trump territory, supposedly.
+Wait, wait, wait.

+I saw that.
 Can I add one other thing?
+Yes.

-And little fish are there, little fish are there, and then all of a sudden without warning, it just implodes.
+And little fisher there, little fish are there, and then all of a sudden without warning, it just implodes.
+And that's what's happening.

 And that's why they're going to make a huge effort

 to, I think, leak about him to get him out of the race, that he's not cognitively viable.
+He's not,

 I don't know, ethically viable.
+He's surely not, given his record, politically viable.

-He's surely not given his record politically viable, and they're going to get rid of him.
+and they're going to get rid of him.

 But he is the most corrupt president since Warren Harding, no doubt about it.

 Everybody knows it, and they won't talk about it unless it's going to be useful to get rid of him if you're on the left.
+But the thing that's really bothers me is kind of idiosyncratic.

-you remember when he came in and he raised taxes and he said, I'm getting tired of people not paying their fair share.
+You remember when he came in and he raised taxes and he said, I'm getting tired of people not paying their fair share.
+And we've got the wealthy, the rich, they just don't pay taxes.

 And we're going to stop that.
+I'm thinking, okay,

 you went around and demagogued the people who supposedly don't pay taxes.
+And yet here in California,

 1%, Jack, 1% of the household pays half of the income tax, half.
+And they are leaving at an astronomical rate, which might explain why our $25 billion deficit will probably be up to $40 pretty soon.

 But nonetheless, while he was demagoguing and accusing people, that's what he was doing in perfect leftist fashion, a projection.
+Remember how the leftist mind works?

 If I commit some crime, ethical lapse, then I'm going to project that on other people as a way of disguising my own culpability.
+And that's what he's done.

 He's demagogued the tax.

-Because all of those millions of dollars, I don't think, will show up on his tax returns.
+The big thing, he's kind of like Al Capone.
+His vulnerability is in tax avoidance because all of those millions of dollars, I don't think, will show up on his tax returns and somebody

-if Jim Biden just wrote him a check for $200,000, I hope he paid, what is it, 40% on gift tax?
+if jim biden just wrote him a check for 200 000 i hope he paid what is it 40 on gift tax and if it wasn't

-if it was an income redistribution, I hope Joe Biden paid
+if it was an income redistribution i hope joe biden paid

-probably in his bracket, he probably should have paid 80,000 of that to the government, federal.
+probably in his bracket he probably should have paid 80 000 of that to the government federal i don't know what whether Delaware has a state income tax or not.

 And if he didn't say it was income and it wasn't a gift and neither one of them paid taxes, but it was a loan, then let's see the conditions of a loan because of an amount that large, you'd have to have some record of it.

-You can't just say, here, take,
+You can't just say, here,

-here, you know, take this, or maybe, you know, it's not his son or daughter that is going to be inherited in probate.
+here, you know, take this.
+Or maybe, you know, it's not his son or daughter that is going to be inherited in probate.

-the inheritance tax exposure.
+You can subtract that from the inheritance tax exposure.

 So there's no leg to stand on.